 Team Leader and developer of web based payment services.

-Technologies: Erlang, OTP, Mnesia, Linux
+Buzzwords: Erlang, OTP, Mnesia, Linux

 Apr 2009 – Aug 2010

 Development of web based financial services for handling OTC derivatives.
 I was part of the development team for one of the services, primarily working with development of the Python/Django based web interface for the customers, and the underlying database.
-I was also leading a project to improve how to package and deploy new versions of the service together with the Operations team.
+I was also leading a project to improve how to package and deploy new versions of the service together with members of the Operations team.

-Technologies: Python, Django, MySQL, RabbitMQ, JQuery, Git, Linux
+Buzzwords: Python, Django, MySQL, RabbitMQ, JQuery, Git, Linux

 Feb 2008 – Apr 2009